buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 The total duration is 1 hour per point in Magic Proficiency, distributed as you wish among the creatures in the bubbles.
 This bubble allows subjects to breathe freely, even underwater or in a vacuum, and makes them immune to harmful gases and vapors, including diseases and inhaled poisons and spells like Stinking Cloud and Cloudkill.
 The bubble protects subjects from extreme temperatures (but not those causing damage every round) and extreme pressures.

-Life Bubble doesn't provide protection from negative or positive energy (such as on the Negative and Positive Energy Planes), the ability to see in conditions of poor visibility (such as in smoke or fog), nor the ability to move or act normally in conditions that impede movement (such as underwater).
+Life Bubble doesn' \*\*t provide protection from negative or positive energy (such as on the Negative and Positive Energy Planes), the ability to see in conditions of poor visibility (such as in smoke or fog), nor the ability to move or act normally in conditions that impede movement (such as underwater).

 ### Light